1. Friday, November 30

 Thanksgiving Day:

-- Prep & stuff turkey in the morning and get in the oven.
+• Prep & stuff turkey in the morning and get in the oven.
 Butterball has an awesome online guide, which includes a calculator to determine how long you need to cook your turkey.
-My 13 pound stuffed turkey will take 3 3/4 - 4 1/2 hours at 325 degrees.
+My 13 pound stuffed turkey will take 3 3/4 – 4 1/2 hours at 325 degrees.
+NOTE: If you use my new technique of spatchcocking the turkey, then the turkey will cook much faster and you can put it in the oven a little later than normal.

-- ~1 hour before turkey is done - prepare & cook mashed potatoes.
+• About 1 hour before turkey is done, prepare mashed potatoes.
 Keep in pan with lid on until dinner.

-- Mix cranberry slush at the VERY END as your about to eat.
+• Mix cranberry slush at the VERY END right as everyone sits down to eat!

 Thanksgiving Prep: Dessert!